kineticstoolkit/kineticstoolkit_doc/html/_sources/python_strings_fstrings.md

 %matplotlib inline
 ```

-# Including variables in strings using f-strings
+# Including variable contents in strings using f-strings

 We often use strings to report results.
 For instance, we could print a calculated ankle moment to the console using two `print` calls: